na-na-hi/renget/archive/iftod.md

 \>it holds the egg lower as it saunters towards you
 \>confusion washes over you as the other hunters behind you start whispering
 \>when it reaches you, it pushes the egg against your chest and, reflexively, you raise your arms to catch it
-\>the other hunters burst into some of the most derisive laughter you've heard since about a week ago
+\>the other hunters burst into some of the most derisive laughter you've heard since about a week ago%%

 ===================================

-\>good bright
+%darkgreen%\>good bright
 \>collection got bigger
 \>1 smooth rock with nice lines and no cracks, look good with others
 \>1 shiny hunter with nice fur